-This weekend CPD group, organised by experienced TA therapist Judy Shaw in Devon around Exeter, will run over 4 weekends during 2016, with 2 weekends led by Nick Totton and 2 by Michael Soth.
-There will be two venues: the East Down Centre in Dunsford and Judy's place in Offwell near Honiton.
-There will be 2 separate intro days in Bristol, at Fulcrum House.
+This weekend CPD group, organised by experienced TA therapist Judy Shaw in Devon around Exeter, will run over 4 weekends during 2017, with 2 weekends led by Nick Totton and 2 by Michael Soth.
+The weekends will take place at Judy's place in Offwell near Honiton.

 Towards an integrative embodied-relational therapy